Liberec: Administrative division

 In the early 1990s, some parts became independent municipalities: Stráž nad Nisou (formerly Liberec XXVI-Stráž nad Nisou and Liberec XXVII-Svárov), Dlouhý Most (formerly Liberec XXXVI-Dlouhý Most), Jeřmanice (formerly Liberec XXXVII-Jeřmanice) and Šimonovice (formerly Liberec XXXVIII-Minkovice and Liberec XXXIX-Šimonovice).

+Vratislavice nad Nisou is declared a self-governing borough, while the rest of the city is governed directly.

 Etymology

 The oldest known names of the city are German, Reychinberch (1352) and Reychmberg (1369), meaning "rich/resourceful mountain" (reicher Berg in modern German).
 It was also spelled Reichenberg (1385–1399) and Rychmberg (1410).

 The Czech equivalent originated as a distortion: Rychberk (1545), Libercum (1634), Liberk (1790), and finally Liberec (1845).
 In Czech, words starting with "R" were often dissimilated into "L".
 Since then, the city was known as Liberec in Czech and as Reichenberg in German.

 Geography

 Liberec is located about 80 km northeast of Prague.
 Most of the municipal territory lies in the Zittau Basin.
 In the northeast, the territory extends into the Jizera Mountains and to the eponymous protected landscape area.
-In the west, the territory extends into the Ještěd–Kozákov Ridge and includes the highest point of Liberec and of the entire Ještěd-Kozákov Ridge, the mountain Ještěd at 1012 m above sea level.
+In the west, the territory extends into the Ještěd–Kozákov Ridge and includes the highest point of Liberec and of the entire Ještěd–Kozákov Ridge, the mountain Ještěd at 1012 m above sea level.

 Liberec is situated on the Lusatian Neisse River.
 The largest body of water is Harcov Reservoir (also called Liberec Dam).
-The reservoir is located inside the built-up area on the Lusatian Neisse's tributary, the Harcovský Stream.
+The reservoir is located inside the built-up area on the Lusatian Neisse's tributary, the stream of Harcovský potok.
 Today it serves mainly as a recreational place for the residents of Liberec, but it was originally designed to protect the city from floods and as a water reservoir for industrial use.
 It is also important as a biotope with the occurrence of protected animals.